Mark Feuerstein: Career

 Feuerstein starred in the lead role on the USA Network television show Royal Pains, from 2009 to 2016.
-He appeared as the super guest host of the June 14, 2010 edition of WWE Raw to promote the Royal Pains episode "Keeping the Faith".
+He appeared as the super guest host of the June 14, 2010, edition of WWE Raw to promote the Royal Pains episode "Keeping the Faith".

 In spring 2017, Feuerstein appeared as rogue CIA operative Jacob Ness in the Fox revival of its original hit series Prison Break.

 Feuerstein co-created, with his wife, Dana Klein, and stars in the CBS sitcom 9JKL, which debuted in October 2017.
 Upon release, it received negative reviews from critics, with a 13% approval rating on Rotten Tomatoes.
 On May 12, 2018, the series was canceled after one season.

 Personal life

-He married television writer Dana Klein in 2005.
+Feuerstein married television writer Dana Klein in 2005.
 They live in Los Angeles and have three children: Lila, Frisco, and Addie.